Farm hired back all its laid-off workers with ice cream truck style delivery service

 This new rolling recipe for business began when COVID-19 shut down the farm’s two restaurants.

 “It was like a bomb went off,” said Skokan.
-“I laid off 30 employees, everything came to a screeching halt."
+“I laid off 30 employees, everything came to a screeching halt,” he said.

 That fight started with throwing his once successful plan in the trash.